 More information on each of the exemptions is available below.

-Note: a GAIC exemption does not extinguish a GAIC liability in respect of the land.
+Note: A GAIC exemption does not extinguish a GAIC liability in respect of the land.
 It only postpones the GAIC liability to a subsequent GAIC event, unless an appropriate exemption also applies to that subsequent GAIC event.

-To apply for an exemption under any of these categories, please complete an application form and submit it to us together with supporting documentation.
+To apply for an exemption under any of these categories, please complete an application form and submit it to us with supporting documentation.

 Dutiable transactions relating to land

 A dutiable land transaction is exempt from GAIC only if:

 - The transaction is made for no consideration,

 - The transaction is specifically referred to in s201TB of the Planning and Environment Act 1987 as being exempt from duty under Duties Act 2000 (the Act).
 Examples include, but are not limited to, the transfer of land resulting from a change in trustees (s33); marriage breakdown (s44); pursuant to a deceased estate (s42), family farm transfers (s56),

 - Land that is vested in or held by a public authority or a municipal council is: